Landowners are essential to our success.

 7X Energy is an established, well-financed developer of solar farms that provide clean energy to utilities and corporations.
-The power plants we develop require large amounts of land where we will ultimately place tens of thousands of solar panels.
+The solar farms we develop require large amounts of land where we will ultimately place tens of thousands of solar panels.
 As a landowner, that’s where you come in.

-If you own a few hundred of acres of land in the United States, Canada or Mexico and are not using it for farming, mining or other commercial purposes, we might be interested in leasing or even buying your land.
+If you own at least 100 of acres of land in the United States, Canada or Mexico and are not using it for farming, mining or other commercial purposes, we might be interested in leasing or even buying your land.
 Within months, your unused land can give you a steady, predictable stream of income for up to 25 years, and you won’t need to do a thing.

 How We Work With Landowners: Four Phases

 - Initial Conversations: Not all land is the same, and your particular plot of land may not be conducive to building a solar farm on it because of its size, location, or dozens of other factors.
 Even if it is, we need to agree on certain terms before moving any further.
 Therefore, the first step is to examine your land and explore legal matters such as ownership status, easements, and title restrictions.
-If everything looks good and we all wish to move forward, we’ll negotiate a Lease or a Contract to Purchase.
+If everything looks good and we both wish to move forward, we’ll negotiate a Lease or a Contract to Purchase.

 - Development: Once we sign an agreement, we will enter into the Development term.
 This term can last from 18 months up to four years.
 During this time, we will conduct environmental, archaeological, geotechnical, electric grid interconnection, and other project-related studies.
 We require only minimal use of your land, and you can continue to use your land without interference from us.
 You will retain 100% of the income produced by your use of the leased land during the Development term.
 Once all required studies are complete and the project is ready for construction, you’ll be notified of our intent to enter the Construction term.
 We will provide as much advance notice as possible to allow for completion of your existing farming and/or grazing activities through the season.